wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 An example of the above instance expressed in JSON:

 ~~~
-TBD
+{
+  "name": "John Doe",
+  "id": 1234,
+  "email": "jdoe@example.com"
+}
 ~~~

+(For Rob: If the actual JSON payload looks different than this, please update.)

 # Encoding Considerations {#encoding}

+(For Rob: Anything else to say here?)

 A protobuf payload can be either in JSON form or in binary form.
 For binary forms that need to transit non-binary transports, base64 (xref to RFC 4648) is recommended.

 # Security Considerations {#security}

+(For Rob: Anything else to say here?)

 The payload for these media types contain no directly executable code.
 However, it is common for a protobuf definition to be used as input to a code generator which then does produce something executable.

 A malformed request to a protobuf server could be crafted to, for example, allocate a very large amount of memory, potentially impacting other operations on that server.

-Protobuf provides no security services.
-Clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities (e.g., {{RFC8446}}).
+Protobuf provides no security or integrity services.
+Clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities
+(e.g., {{RFC8446}}).

 # IANA Considerations {#iana}

+(For Rob: Add any required/optional parameters in both of the next two sections, plus any other relevant discussion.)

 ## Registration for "application/protobuf" Media Type